joeylafyatis/pigeons-dbt/README.md

 # NYCFC Database

-This repo contains a Python script that refreshes a SQLite database of NYCFC match data.
-The script first creates an architecture as defined in SQL files, and then inserts data retrieved and normalized from a CSV file.
+This repo builds a SQLite database of NYCFC data.
+A Python script interprets an architecture defined in SQL files, and then inserts data retrieved and normalized from a CSV file.
+An additional, user-prompted function allows new rows of data to be added to the CSV file prior to a database refresh.
 Examples of analyses produced using this database include:

 - [NYCFC Points per Game: 2022 vs. Other MLS Seasons](https://public.tableau.com/views/NYCFCCumulativePPG2022vs_OtherMLSSeasons/NYCFCCumulativePPG2022vs_OtherMLSSeasons?:language=en-US&:display_count=n&:origin=viz_share_link)
 - [NYCFC's Team Performance Under Past Managers](https://public.tableau.com/app/profile/joey.lafyatis/viz/NYCFCsTeamPerformanceUnderPastManagers/NYCFCsTeamPerformanceUnderPastManagers#1)